sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 Introduction
 ------------

-In :ref:`pacsafe-basic`, we learned how to run a tsunami inundation analysis on population and buildings, adjust the tsunami impact default settings and analyze the impact summary report.
+In :ref:`basic-pacsafe`, we learned how to run a tsunami inundation analysis on population and buildings, adjust the tsunami impact default settings and analyze the impact summary report.
 We also learned how to save the analysis data and generate a PDF of the